saylesss88/nix-book/src/nix/hardening_networking.md

 - HTTPS encrypts the data between a web browser and a website.
-This is especially important for services that need logging into such as a bank account, email, etc. Most browsers either have a setting or an extension to enforce HTTPS everywhere.
-For example with Firefox, you go to "Settings", then "Privacy & Security" and scroll down to HTTPS-Only Mode and choose "Enable HTTPS-Only Mode in all windows".
-Below that you'll see "DNS over HTTPS" where you can choose between "Increased Protection" or "Max Protection".
-On android, you first have to go to the "About Firefox" section and tap the Firefox Logo to enable developer settings in order to see the DNS over HTTPS settings.
+This is especially important for services that need logging into such as a bank account, email, etc. Most browsers either have a setting or an extension to enforce HTTPS everywhere, use it.
-  There are ways to do this declaratively as well FYI.

 - [Discourse Declare Firefox extensions and settings](https://discourse.nixos.org/t/declare-firefox-extensions-and-settings/36265)

 - [Cloudflare What is HTTPS](https://cloudflare.com/learning/ssl/what-is-https)

-- In networking, a port is a virtual software-based point where network connections start and end.
-HTTPS uses port 443, and HTTP uses port 80

 - Check sketchy urls first with [VirusTotal](https://www.virustotal.com/gui/home/url) where you can plug the URL into a scanner to ensure it's safe.

+- Take potentially dangerous PDFs, office documents, or images and convert them to a safe PDF with [dangerzone](https://github.com/freedomofpress/dangerzone)

 - This may be unrelated but don't scan random QR codes either, you can download a QR scan checker to ensure the code isn't malicious.
 There are different apps for this on Android and IOS.

 - Don't use your browsers "remember my password" function, disable and delete the history.
-Use a password manager instead.
+Use a password manager instead. (security not usability)

 - If you need to enter your credentials for something, don't click use Google or FaceBook to create the account.
 Doing so opens up all of those services if one of them gets compromised.
-Take the extra time to create an account with it's own unique password.
+Take the extra time to create an account with it's own unique password and user.

-- Use passkeys to store complex passwords that can be opened with your fingerprint.
+- Use passkeys to store complex passwords.

-- For every single possible option you should enable 2 factor authentication.
+- Use 2 factor authentication everywhere possible.
-  The days of getting by with the bare minimum are gone.

 I never liked the argument, "I'm not doing anything illegal so I don't care if they spy on me and make a profit off of my data".
 Regardless of what you do